 - Finally, apply the task for specific employees in your Tasks column from the dropdown list to make the schedule for employees in Excel.

-When you enter all the fields of your Tasks then your schedule will look like the image below.
+When you enter all the fields of your Tasks your schedule will look like the image below.

 2. Weekly Schedule